tachyon-beep/comfyui-simplefeed/README.md

   - **Black:** Inactive when only a single image is present.
   - **Grey:** Navigate between images.
   - **Orange:** Indicates the end of the feed; wraps to the start.
+- **Zoom and Pan:** Use the middle mouse wheel to zoom in and out.
+Hold Shift while scrolling to adjust zoom speed.
+  - **Panning:** Enabled once an image exceeds the lightbox size.
+Click and drag to pan the image, with Shift + Click for faster panning.

 ## Installation